 When you add a data element to a customised report you will need to select a data source for the data.

-The below sections in the help article discuss the data contained in each dataset and you can also preview the dataset to see exactly what columns of data are contained in each dataset.
+The sections below in this help article outline the data contained in each dataset.
+You can also preview the dataset to see exactly what columns of data are contained in each dataset.

 Deputy Datasets